 A major downside of Dr. Sebi’s diet is that it restricts large groups of food, such as all animal products, wheat, beans, lentils, and many types of vegetables and fruit.

-Moreover, following such a restrictive diet is not enjoyable and may lead to a negative relationship with food, especially since this diet vilifies foods that are not listed in the nutrition guide (
+Moreover, following such a restrictive diet may not be enjoyable and lead to a negative relationship with food, especially since this diet vilifies foods that aren’t listed in its nutrition guide (

 Finally, this diet encourages other negative behaviors, such as using supplements to achieve fullness.
-Given that supplements are not a major source of calories, this claim further drives unhealthy eating patterns (
+As supplements aren’t a major source of calories, this claim further drives unhealthy eating patterns (

 Lacks protein and other essential nutrients